Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

 1. Unsuspend the `hms-discovery cronjob` to re-enable the `hms-discovery` job.

     ```bash
-    ncn-m001# kubectl -n services patch cronjobs hms-discovery \
-      -p '{"spec" : {"suspend" : false }}'
+    ncn-mw# kubectl -n services patch cronjobs hms-discovery -p '{"spec" : {"suspend" : false }}'
     ```

-    Verify the `hms-discovery` job has been unsuspended:
+    Verify that the `hms-discovery` job has been unsuspended:

     ```bash
-    ncn-m001# kubectl get cronjobs.batch -n services hms-discovery
+    ncn-mw# kubectl get cronjobs.batch -n services hms-discovery
     ```

     Example output.

-Note the `ACTIVE` = `1` and is `SUSPEND` = `False` in the output indicating the job has been unsuspended:
+    `ACTIVE` = `1` and `SUSPEND` = `False` in the output indicates that the job has been unsuspended:

     ```text
     NAME             SCHEDULE      SUSPEND   ACTIVE   LAST   SCHEDULE  AGE